zpiroux/geist/README.md

 Additionally, Pubsub as source and Firestore as sink have been used extensively but with limited traffic.

 ### Transforms
-The current transform package provides features as required by a set of use cases.
-Its implementation could easily be replaced or extended in code, but there is currently no mechanism to replace or extend transformation logic in a plug-in fashion without rebuilding.
+The current native transform package provides features as required by a set of use cases.
+In contrast to source/sink connectors it's not yet possible to add custom ones.
+However, any custom transformation logic can still be injected via the PreTransformHook functionality.

 Chaining of transforms could be improved.